Koch Group is spending millions to pressure Democrats on tax reform

 "People are sick of politics.
 I am too.
 But fixing our broken tax system isn’t about politics — it’s about helping people," she says.
 "That’s what tax reform will do.
 So, what’s stopping us?"

-Donnelly is one of three Democrats who signed a letter laying out the party's demands for a Republican-crafted tax plan, signaling at least some interest in working with the GOP on the issue.
-McCaskill and Baldwin did not sign the letter and have not indicated that they would support a Republican plan.
+Donnelly is one of three Democrats who did not sign a letter laying out the party's demands for a Republican-crafted tax plan, something that signaled at least some interest in working with the GOP on the issue.
+McCaskill and Baldwin did sign the letter but have not indicated that they would support a Republican plan.

 Levi Russell, spokesman for Americans for Prosperity, a conservative advocacy group, said the ads are meant to build support for a tax overhaul.

-Note: CORRECTION (Oct.
-5, 2017, 10:30 a.m.): An earlier version of this article misidentified some of the Democratic senators who signed a letter of principle on tax reform sent to Republican leaders.
-Joe Donnelly, who was listed as having signed the letter, did not do so.
-Claire McCaskill and Tammy Baldwin, who were listed as not having signed it, did sign the letter.